 According to a research study published in the journal Human Reproduction, the pregnancy rate for ICI is 37.9 percent after six treatment cycles.

 The same study found a 40.5 percent success rate for IUI after six treatments.

 Artificial insemination can be a beneficial and successful treatment for some couples who have trouble conceiving.
 Some of the conditions a doctor may recommend artificial insemination for include:

-- men with a low sperm count
+- your partner may have a low sperm count

-- men with low sperm motility
+- your partner may have low sperm motility

-- women with a history of endometriosis
+- you may have a history of endometriosis

 Sometimes, an insurance company will cover a portion of the costs related to artificial insemination.
 IUI tends to be more expensive than ICI because:

 - performed at a doctor’s office